-Scam alert: increased reports of phone porting.
-We are receiving increased reports of phone porting scams targeting Bank Australia customers.
-Read more on how you can best protect yourself.
+Scam alert: Increased reports of phone porting scams - Read more on how to protect yourself.

 We’re stepping up to help protect the climate and future generations by actively supporting the shift towards a decarbonised economy.
 Here are five reasons we’ll stop providing car loans for new fossil fuel cars from 2025…